vamsikrishnachippagiri45/Vamsi_Krishna_VSD_RISCV_SOC_Tapeout_program/docs/week6/Day3/readme.md

 * **Gate Material Deposition:** A layer of **polysilicon** is deposited over the entire wafer.
 * **Mask 6 (Gate Definition):** A new photoresist layer (**Mask 6**) is used to pattern the polysilicon, leaving material only where the **gate** of each transistor is desired.

-These notes summarize the crucial step of **Lightly Doped Drain (LDD) Formation** in the CMOS fabrication process, explaining its necessity and the basic manufacturing sequence.

 ### 5. Lightly Doped Drain (LDD) Formation

 The LDD structure is implemented in advanced CMOS processes to mitigate undesirable high-field effects that become severe as transistors are scaled down (Short Channel Effects).